Intelligent Transport Systems: Technologies, Systems and Implementation

-- provide an understanding of ITS technology building blocks including communications, databases, location-based services, sensors and human-machine interface (HMI)
+- provides an understanding of ITS technology building blocks including communications, databases, location-based services, sensors and human-machine interface (HMI);

-- provide an understanding of selected ITS systems including (e.g.) payment systems, monitoring and sensing, e-logistics, and cooperative systems/UTMC
+- provides an understanding of selected ITS systems including (for example) payment systems, monitoring and sensing, e-logistics, and cooperative systems/UTMC;

-- expose delegates to the latest research into ITS technologies and systems
+- exposes delegates to the latest research into ITS technologies and systems;

-- provide delegates with knowledge of ITS in practice through lectures by industry experts
+- provides delegates with knowledge of ITS in practice through lectures by industry experts;

-- equip delegates with the ability to design and implement ITS in future
+- equips delegates with the ability to design and implement ITS in future;

-- provide a link to the policy and legislative context within which ITS is implemented
+- provides a link to the policy and legislative context within which ITS is implemented.

 By the end of the course, delegates will be able to:

-- guide and advise transport authorities and organisations about the effectiveness of existing IM systems and services
+- guide and advise transport authorities and organisations about the effectiveness of existing ITS technologies and systems;

 - contribute to the design of new ITS technologies and systems and to their real-world implementation.